New Jersey DWI Attorney John Menzel

 A prosecutor may offer a plea bargain after reviewing the evidence and determining whether there is a defect in the foundation.
 Most municipal prosecutors in New Jersey are part-time prosecutors and may not have a significant financial incentive to conduct trials.
 Thus, if a defendant can present a valid claim that a foundational defect exists, the prosecutor may be willing to concede the defect just to avoid a trial.
 In such cases, the defendant may plead guilty to a lesser charge, like reckless driving, which is much less severe compared to a DWI charge.

 However, supporting the decision to offer a plea deal with facts in the record is essential.
 This involves consulting with the police officer, who is the state’s witness, and having them make a statement confirming the existence of the defect.
-This process ensures that all parties involved are protected from allegations of illegal plea bargaining and streamlines the legal process.
+This streamlines the legal process.

-Keep in mind that if defense attorneys tried every case instead of seeking plea bargains or alternative resolutions to trials, the legal system would likely become overwhelmed.
+If defense attorneys tried every case instead of seeking plea bargains or alternative resolutions to trials, the legal system would likely become overwhelmed.
 Currently, only about 1% of all DWI cases go to trial.
 That percentage should be higher for an attorney concentrating his or her practice in DWI defense—say, 20-25%.
-The key is to strike a balance between defending the rights of the accused and maintaining the efficiency of the legal system.
+For courts and prosecutors, the key is to balance the rights of the accused and maintaining the efficiency of the legal system.

-In conclusion, plea deals in DWI cases in New Jersey are generally restricted, and attorneys must proceed with caution when engaging in plea bargaining.
-A prosecutor may offer a plea deal after reviewing the evidence and determining if the foundation has a defect.
-If a defendant can present a valid claim that a foundational defect exists, the prosecutor may be willing to concede the defect just to avoid a trial.
-However, the decision to offer a plea deal must be supported by facts in the record and involve consultation with the police officer involved in the case.
-Ultimately, the decision to accept a plea offer or to go to trial belongs to the client’s—not the defense attorney, not the prosecutor, and not the judge.
+However, the decision to offer a plea deal must be supported by facts and other well-founded considerations on the record, usually in consultation with the police officer involved in the case.
+Ultimately, the decision to accept a plea offer or to go to trial belongs to the defendant—not the defense attorney, not the police officer, not the prosecutor, and not the judge.

 For more information on Pleading Not Guilty In A New Jersey DWI Case, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 218-9090 today.